Loaves and Fish: Decoding the Multiplication and Other Symbols

 The Leaven of the Pharisees

 What was the “leaven of the Pharisees”?
-After Jesus had ministered to the people, the Pharisees came to fuss with Him at Dalmanutha insisting that He give them a sign to validate Himself.
-They presented themselves as experts on religious matters, promoted the “traditions of men”, yet failed to recognize the Son of God standing right in front of them.
+After Jesus had ministered to the people, the Pharisees came to fuss with Him at Dalmanutha, insisting that He give them a sign to validate Himself.
+They presented themselves as experts on religious matters and promoted the “traditions of men” yet failed to recognize the Son of God standing right in front of them.
 Jesus sighed.
 No sign would be given to “this generation” (their religious population) (Mark 7:1-13, 8:11-12).

-The “leaven of the Pharisees” may very well have been a religious spirit.
-(II Timothy 3:5a having a form of godliness but denying its power.)
+The “leaven of the Pharisees” may have been a religious spirit.
+(II Timothy 3:5a refers to having a form of godliness but denying its power.)
 This kind of spirit frequents churches and religious gatherings, hence its name.
-It does not quit challenging and testing and can bring weariness.
+Not to mention, it does not quit challenging and testing and can cause weariness.
 Jesus left Dalmanutha again because of the Pharisees!

 The Leaven of Herod

 Herod’s spirit appears to be a corrupt and idolatrous authority that works to destroy anyone it views as a threat with little consideration of the collateral damage.
-This kind of spirit operates through oppressive leaders or governments.
+Without a doubt, this kind of spirit operates through oppressive leaders or governments.

 The Secret Message of the Leaven

 WARNING!
-Jesus gave a warning about a tag-team of evil.
-The religious spirit and Herod’s spirit opposed Jesus and later, His Disciples.
-Throughout Scripture, we see how this evil tag-team of governmental leaders and the religious elite worked against God’s servants – John the Baptist, Jeremiah, Micaiah (1 Kings 22) , Daniel, Elijah, and many others.
+Jesus gave a warning about a tag team of evilnamely, the religious spirit and King Herod’s spirit that opposed Jesus and, later, His Disciples.
+Throughout Scripture, we see how this evil tag team of governmental leaders and the religious elite worked against God’s servants – John the Baptist, Jeremiah, Micaiah (1 Kings 22), Daniel, Elijah, and many others.
 These two spirits continue even to this day to oppose the Holy Spirit and the Lord’s prophets!

 By the mouth of two or three witnesses every word shall be established.”
 (2 Corinthians 13:1).

-Jesus sent his Disciples out in teams of two (two fish) to proclaim the Kingdom, heal, cleanse, deliver from demons and resurrect the dead.
-Only two fish with five loaves were necessary to feed 5,000.
+Jesus sent his Disciples out in teams of two (two fish) to proclaim the Kingdom, heal, cleanse, deliver from demons, and resurrect the dead.
+Likewise, only two fish with five loaves were necessary to feed 5,000 (the generation of the redeemed).
+In contrast, a few fish were needed in the wilderness.

+Perhaps more evangelism (a few fish) is needed in the wilderness because of spiritual warfare (there live the wild beasts) (Isaiah 34:14, Mark 1:13).
+However, Jesus has demonstrated, through His own wilderness experience, that we may overcome the schemes of Satan and his surrogates by declaring the Word of God!
 GRACE!
 GRACE!
 The Word of Grace will reach more people by the Spirit than by effort.
-Perhaps more evangelism (a few fish) is needed in the wilderness because of spiritual warfare (there live the wild beasts) (Isaiah 34:14, Mark 1:13).
-However, Jesus has demonstrated, through His own wilderness experience that we may overcome the schemes of Satan and his surrogates by declaring the Word of God!

 Unleavened Bread and the Blood

-This is Passover week, and we remember how Israel ate unleavened bread in haste to prepare to leave Egypt (bondage).
+During Passover week, we remember how Israel ate unleavened bread in haste to prepare to leave Egypt (bondage).
 They sprinkled blood from unblemished lambs on the lintels and doorposts of their homes.

 The body and blood of Jesus was free of leaven so He could be the perfect sacrifice.
 Here in lies the power of the loaves and fish.

 That night, the Angel of Death passed over the homes of the children of Israel because it saw the blood.
-On the contrary, death struck the first born Egyptians because their homes were not protected by the blood.
+On the contrary, death struck the firstborn Egyptians whose homes were not protected by the blood.

-We have passed from death to life and can be forgiven of our sins because of the One who is our Passover Lamb, Jesus Christ.
-In fact, the Apostle Paul reminds us that unleavened bread is a symbol of our separation from sin.
+We have passed from death to life, and our sins are forgiven by our Passover Lamb, Jesus Christ.
+Furthermore, the Apostle Paul reminds us that unleavened bread symbolizes our separation from sin.

 Do you not know that a little leaven leavens the whole lump?
 Therefore purge out the old leaven, that you may be a new lump, since you truly are unleavened.
 For indeed Christ, our Passover, was sacrificed for us.
 (1 Cor 5: 6b- 7)

-The Message of the Body and the Blood of Christ
+The Message in the Body and the Blood of Christ

 We are cleansed, healed and delivered by the Body and Blood of Jesus Christ.
-As we think about the redemptive work of Jesus Christ, the Lamb of God whose Body was given for our healing and whose Blood was shed for the sins of the whole world, we are thankful for His suffering, death and intercession for us.
-Perhaps there is no better time than the present to ask the Lord to rid us from any “old” leaven: any worldly spirit or even “traditions of men” that oppose the Holy Spirit!
+As we consider the redemptive work of Jesus Christ, the Lamb of God whose Body secured our healing and whose Blood paid for the sins of the whole world, we are thankful for His suffering, death, and intercession.
+Perhaps there is no better time than the present to ask the Lord to rid us from every “old” leaven, worldly spirit, or “traditions of men” that oppose the Holy Spirit!

 Dear friends, thanks for joining me on this journey of discovery.
 Have a Blessed Pesach and Easter weekend!